 A twin, or yin yang pot.
 We chose a collagen soup base and a spicy soup base.

-Cute collagen cubes which went into the soup.
-I was looking forward to crunching on these collagen cubes only to find out that they melt and disappear when heated, leaving me to down bowls of MSG laden soup just to get 2% closer to achieving beautiful skin.
+I was looking forward to crunching on these collagen cubes, only to find out that they melt and disappear when heated, leaving me to down bowls of MSG laden soup just to get 2% closer to achieving beautiful skin.

-The spicy soup was rightfully called mala.
-See the fiery pepper?
-It's the kind of spiciness that numbs your lips and tongue, though I haven't come across any that can stand up to the one at Chong Ching Hotpot.
+The spicy soup base was fiery hot.
+It's the kind of spiciness that numbs your lips and tongue, though I have not yet come across any that can stand up to the one at Chong Ching Hotpot.
 Then again, it might be because we had cowardly asked for medium spiciness, to avoid getting diarrhea on the flight home.

-Unlimited servings of thinly sliced meat.
-Which reminds me, you are given only 80 minutes to indulge yourself.
+The buffet includes unlimited servings of thinly sliced meat.
+However, you are given only 80 minutes to indulge yourself.